"...if we be honest with ourselves,

 -

-1. There are only so many people we can take.
-(However, I do think we should double the number of refugees we take, but with an important change to our selection criteria.
-We should prioritise refugees that have been in a refugee camp in or near their country of origin for over three years.
+We should prioritise refugees that have suffered at the hands of other refugees and/or been in a refugee camp in or near their country of origin for over three years.
 Unfortunately, it is not uncommon for refugees to be in such camps for a lot longer.
-I know many South Sudanese who were in refugee camps for more than 9 years.)
-See here.
+I know many South Sudanese who were in refugee camps for more than 9 years.

 2. Which can only be built on a strong economy.
 (See Basic Economics by Thomas Sowell)

-3. Do loving parents who accept their children unconditionally always approve of what their children do?
+3. Do loving parents who accept their children unconditionally, always approve of what their children do?